cheerful/freckle-apidocs/content/v2/index.md

 ## Uploading Files

-If an action includes a file as one of the request parameters (such as when creating an import), then you must send your request parameters as traditional multipart HTTP key/value pairs instead of as a JSON object.
+If an action includes a file as one of the request parameters, then you must send your request parameters as traditional multipart HTTP key/value pairs instead of a JSON object.

-Additionally, the `Content-Type` header of the request **must** be set to: `multipart/form-data`, otherwise the request will not be processed and a `400 Bad Request` error will be returned.
+Additionally, the `Content-Type` header of the request **must** be set to: `multipart/form-data`.
+If you don't set the header, the request will not be processed and a `400 Bad Request` error will be returned.

 ## HTTP Redirection

 HTTP Redirection will be used when appropriate, meaning that clients should assume any request may result in a redirection.

-Redirect responses will have a `Location` header field which contains the URI of the resource to which the client should repeat the requests.
+Redirect responses will have a `Location` header field which contains the URI of the resource to which the client should repeat the request.

 ### Permanent Redirection
 <%= headers 301, :Location => API_V2_URL + "/new/uri" %>

-This and all future requests should be directed to the new URI
+This and all future requests should be directed to the new URI.

 ### Temporary Redirection
 <%= headers 302, :Location => API_V2_URL + "/new/uri" %>
 <%= headers 307, :Location => API_V2_URL + "/new/uri" %>

-Repeat the request verbatim to the URI specified in the `Location` header, but clients should still continue to use th original URI in future requests
+Repeat the request verbatim to the URI specified in the `Location` header, but clients should still continue to use th original URI in future requests.

 ## Supported HTTP Verbs

 **`HEAD`**
-: Can be issued against any `GET` request to return just the HTTP header info
+: Can be issued against any `GET` request to return just the HTTP header info.

 **`GET`**